-The Plexus Wheel will also aid in a deep stretch allowing you to stretch all the muscles you need for the upper back pain relief.
+The Chirp Wheel will also aid in a deep stretch allowing you to stretch all the muscles you need for the upper back pain relief.

 Get rid of what is stressing you out!
 OK, maybe we can’t quit our jobs, or give our kids to someone for the time being, but we can get upper back pain relief by reducing stress.

 Relaxing and reducing stress will calm your mind and relax your muscles.
 When you relax your muscles, the stress hormones in your blood will begin to decrease.
 By reducing stress, your body will feel more relaxed and less tense.
 Tension can strain the muscles in the upper back and can cause upper back pain.
 To reduce stress, begin by eliminating or dosing your exposure to the things that are causing you stress.

 You don’t have to be a yogi to do yoga.
 There have been multiple studies that show yoga can relieve aches and pains.
 If done properly, the different poses and postures can help stretch and strengthen your muscles, lengthen your spine, and realign your spine.
 Try it out and see if it works for you!

 The Chirp Wheel can also be used in yoga and can deepen your stretch and lengthen your spine.
 Want ideas for more yoga poses with the wheel?
 Send us an email at SUPPORT@GOCHIRP.COM and we'll send you a yoga wheel pose guide!